Portadown F.C.: Top-flight Return, European Football and Cup finals (2009–15)

-2015–16 season
+2015–16 season-End of McFall Era

-The club suffered greatly financially from the result in the final meaning that they could sign no one in the summer of 2015.
+The club suffered greatly financially from the result in the final meaning their transfer activity was limited in the summer of 2015.
 However, they started the season by beating the champions Crusaders 2–1 and Warrenpoint Town by the same scoreline three days later.
 Results declined rapidly thereafter, and the fans began to pressure the board to consider McFall's position as manager.
 The manager and staff were barracked by the support, and during a 3–1 defeat to Crusaders at Shamrock Park, supporters protested with a banner asking for the sacking of the manager, which was removed by the chairman, who argued with supporters.
 After the game assistant manager Kieran Harding, accusing Portadown fans protesting as being "...not real supporters," called them "Imposters".

 In January the club signed former Linfield midfielder Philip Lowry in the hope that fortunes would improve.
 Lowry created a reasonable impact, scoring from outside the box in a win over Coleraine in the Irish Cup, and again in a 2–1 win over Linfield.
 Things were slowly improving until Portadown were beaten 4–1 by rivals Glenavon at Mourneview Park.

 The club took on NIFL Championship 1 side Lurgan Celtic in the Irish Cup Quarter Final, with the Lurgan side scoring twice in quick succession to go into a 2–0 lead at halftime.
 Portadown piled on the pressure in the second half to level the score at 2–2 with goals from Marcio Soares and Sean Mackle, before conceding a penalty in the closing minutes which Lurgan Celtic defender Raymond Fitzpatrick converted to send the Lurgan side through to their first-ever Irish Cup Semi Final against Linfield.
 The result that afternoon marked Ronnie McFall's last game as Portadown boss.
-He resigned following the defeat.
+He resigned following the defeat, marking an end to his 29 years at the club.

 The following day, it was announced former defender Pat McGibbon, who had come in earlier that season as the club's physiotherapist, would take over as interim manager until the end of the season, with club legend Vinny Arkins coming on board as his assistant coach.
 Despite only winning once in ten games as caretaker manager, McGibbon was appointed as manager on a two-year contract and helped the club successfully avoid relegation.
 They finished the season ninth in the league.